karthik-d/task-manager-cli-boilerplate/description.md

 3. yet another completed task
 ```

-## Todo CLI Specification
+## Todo CLI Specification: Programmer Perspective

 1. The app can be run in the console with `./task`.

 2. The app should read from and write to a `task.txt` text file.
 Each task occupies a single line in this file.
 Each task should have an associated priority, an integer.

-> Priority denotes how important a task is, if it is a high priority task, it should be completed earlier.
+> Priority denotes how important a task is.
+If it is a high priority task, it should be completed earlier.
 Priority is denoted using an integer.
 The lower the number, the higher the priority.

 Here is an example of a list of 2 tasks in the file.
    ```